djalbat/the-foundations-of-symbolic-reasoning/README.md

 [Open Mathematics - Minimal Propositinal Logic](https://openmathematics.org/package/minimal-propositional-logic)

 Thus minimal propositional logic can be considered as nothing but a collection of inference rules.
-It does not matter at this stage whether you know what inference rules are at this stage, in passing they are fundamental to natural deduction.
+It does not matter if you know what inference rules are, by the way, it is probably enough to know at this stage that they are fundamental to natural deduction.
-There are twelve inference rules in this case.
+Note that there are twelve inference rules in this case.
+Six are known as introduction rules and six elimination rules.
 Some would argue that this is not what minimal propositional logic is, of course, and they would have a point.
 But to *define* it precisely in this way, that is within the context of natural deduction as a collection of inference rules, is certainly one way of doing so, and arguably more useful than many an answer a logician would give.